statsig-io/docs/docs/feature-flags/view-exposures.md

 :::

+One common source of frustration when monitoring gate traffic is online bot traffic from sources like search engines and AI scrapers.
+Statsig has bot filtering in place to remove known bots from your exposures data, meaning the exposure counts you see and any analytics you do will be clean.
+You won't have to worry if the data you're looking at is influenced by bots or real users.

+Bot filtering is done on all types of exposures data, not just feature flags.
+You can be sure that anytime you're looking at analysis results for feature flags, holdouts, layers, and experiments bots have been filtered out.
+This ensures that you're looking at results for users and not web scrapers in your rollouts.

 :::note

 Statsig doesn't block bots from getting your feature flags.
 We simply filter out exposures data from any analysis and count of exposures that you see.
 There are no changes in the API or SDK results for bots, and they will be served configs and variants like any other user.

 :::

+Once bot data is filtered from your exposures data, it will not be viewable in the Statsig console.
+We're exploring how to better surface this information in the future.
+Please reach out via slack support if you have additional questions.